c-oreills/twistwood/Tale 9.md

 # Synopsis
 A mighty warrior sits combing her long hair atop a huge mound of corpses, weapons and  armour.
 A small bird sings, perched on a shield beside her.

 The bird retrieves his hat and briefcase from behind a chipped sword and flies home.
-His wife cheerfully enquires about his day.
+His wife is doing housework and cheerfully enquires about his day.
 Shellshocked, he tells her about all the blood.

 # Hidden Item
 Item: Acorn